Waveframe-Labs/Aurora-Research-Initiative/governance/METHOD_CONSTRAINTS.md

 Workflow Orchestration (AWO) framework.
 It specifies what AWO **must do**, **may do**, and **must not do** under the authority of the Aurora Research Initiative (ARI).

-These constraints exist to preserve governance separation, enable deterministic enforcement by CRI-CORE, and ensure long-term reproducibility and epistemic integrity.
+These constraints preserve governance separation, enable deterministic enforcement by CRI-CORE, and ensure long-term reproducibility and epistemic integrity.

 ---